preactjs/preact-www/content/en/tutorial/07-side-effects.md

   render(props, state) {
     const { user } = state;

-    // If we haven't received data yet, show a loading indicator: if (!user) return <div>Loading...</div>
+    // if we haven't received data yet, show a loading indicator: if (!user) return <div>Loading...</div>

-    // We have data!
-Show the username we got back from the API: return (
+    // we have data! show the username we got back from the API: return (
       <div>
         <h2>Hello, {user.username}!</h2>